A smiling woman with blonde hair, wearing glasses, against a blue background.

 Julie brings a determined focus and unwavering dedication to her role as project manager and Chair of Trustees.

-Julie began her professional career as a nurse and midwife, before moving into education following a BA (Hons) degree and teacher training.
-She went on to work as a teacher at McMillan Academy in Teesside, before taking up role as a university lecturer.
-Most recently she worked for a charity where she taught teens and adults with special educational needs, including those with ADHD and Autism Spectrum Disorder.
-It was in this role that Julie gained first-hand insight into the distinctive strengths and challenges of neurodivergent learners.
-This experience not only deepened her understanding of their educational needs, but also ignited a lasting commitment to creating supportive, inclusive environments where every learner can feel confident and thrive.
-Julie is also a hands-on grandma to an eight-year-old grandson diagnosed with autism and ADHD, giving her real, personal insight into the needs, challenges and experiences of neurodivergent children across different stages of development.
+Julie began her career as a nurse and midwife before moving into education after completing a BA (Hons) degree and teacher training.
+She worked as an Art and Design teacher at McMillan Academy in Teesside and later became a university lecturer.
+More recently, she worked for a charity teaching and supporting teens and adults with special educational needs, including ADHD and autism, where she gained valuable insight into the strengths and challenges of neurodivergent learners.
+This experience deepened her understanding and strengthened her commitment to creating inclusive environments where every learner can thrive.
+Julie is also a hands-on grandma to an nine-year-old grandson with autism and ADHD, giving her personal insight into the needs and experiences of neurodivergent children at different stages of development.

-Throughout her diverse working career, Julie also spent a number of years working as an Operations, Project and Events Manager, overseeing a number of building expansion and community projects, combining a keen eye for design with strong operational and people management skills.
+Throughout her diverse working career, Julie also spent a number of years working as an Operations/Project Manager, overseeing a number of building expansion and community projects, combining a keen eye for design with strong operational and people management skills.

-A former British international swimmer, Julie understands the depth of dedication, drive, determination and effort it takes to pursue and achieve excellence and to never give up.
-Undaunted by complex challenges, she now brings her vision, determination, and leadership to Havenswood Trust, where her skills and experience will help establish a vibrant and inclusive family community and SEND support Village in Scarborough.
+A former British international swimmer, Julie understands the depth of dedication, drive and effort it takes to pursue and achieve excellence and to never give up.
+Undaunted by complex challenges, she now brings her vision and leadership to Havenswood Trust, where her skills and experience will help establish a vibrant and inclusive family community and SEND support Village in Scarborough.

 Julie originates from Teesside, but now lives in Scarborough with her husband, John.
 They have three, grown up children and five grandchildren.